CVI Range assessments

 - have atypical visual functioning, yet no evidence of ocular damage.

-WESC Foundation is able to offer ‘CVI Range’ assessments to families, local authorities or other agencies who want to gain a better understanding of a young person’s functional vision and have some positive suggestions and strategies for making the most effective use of that vision.
+WESC Foundation is able to offer ‘CVI Range’ assessments in the UK to families, local authorities or other agencies who want to gain a better understanding of a young person’s functional vision and have some positive suggestions and strategies for making the most effective use of that vision.

 Assessments are conducted by WESC Foundation staff who are experienced in the education and habilitation of young people with a visual impairment.